We are here to help ensure that your experience with UT Physicians is a good one.

-You have the right to make feedback regarding the quality of care and services you receive.
+You have the right to give feedback regarding the quality of care and services you receive.

-If you have a complaint or feel that your rights are not being respected, please immediately inform the staff or contact the patient experience office at 713.486.1875 or complete our contact us form.
-The patient experience team will coordinate a prompt resolution.
+If you have a complaint or feel your rights are not being respected, please immediately inform the staff or contact the patient experience office at 713-486-1875 or complete our contact us form.
+The Patient Experience team will coordinate a prompt resolution.
 The presentation of a complaint or grievance will in no way compromise your care.
-If you have a complaint about privacy violations or violations of confidentiality, please call The University of Texas Health Science Center at Houston Privacy Office at 713.500.3391.
+If you have a complaint about privacy violations or violations of confidentiality, please call The University of Texas Health Science Center at Houston Privacy Office at 713-500-3391.

 UT Physicians respects the privacy of every patient.

-Patients expect that the information that they give to their health care providers will remain confidential and protected.
-Patients want to know what information is kept, who has access to their information, how records can be amended and errors corrected and what rights patients have with regard to their health information.
+Patients expect the information they give to their health care providers will remain confidential and protected.
+Patients want to know what information is kept, who has access to their information, how records can be amended and errors corrected, and what rights patients have concerning their health information.

 What is protected?

 The Privacy Standards cover Protected Health Information (PHI).
-PHI is individually identifiable health information that is related to the “past, present or future physical or mental health condition” of a person.
-The definition of PHI excludes individually identifiable health information in education records covered by the Family Educational Right and Privacy Act (20 USC 1232g).
+PHI is individually identifiable health information related to the “past, present or future physical or mental health condition” of a person.
+The definition of PHI excludes individually identifiable health information in education records covered by the Family Educational Rights and Privacy Act (20 USC 1232g).

 PHI under HIPAA means individually identifiable health information.
-This definition is narrowed to information created or received by a health care provider, health plan, employer or health care clearinghouse.
-The information that is protected includes information in oral, written or electronic form.
+This definition is narrowed to information created or received by a health care provider, health plan, employer, or health care clearinghouse.
+Oral, written, or electronic forms of information are protected.
 Information relating to the provision and the payment for the provision of health care is also included in this definition.

-The core concept of the Privacy Standards is that patient information cannot be used by the provider or disclosed to a third party without the authorization of the patient, with a few exceptions.
+The core concept of the Privacy Standards is patient information cannot be used by the provider or disclosed to a third party without the patient’s authorization, with a few exceptions.

 Treatment: The Privacy Standards permit a health care provider to disclose protected health information about a patient, without the patient’s authorization, to another health care provider for that provider’s treatment of the patient.

-Payment: Payment encompasses the various activities of health care providers to obtain payment or be reimbursed for their services and of a health plan to obtain premiums, to fulfill their coverage responsibilities and provide benefits under the plan and to obtain or provide reimbursement for the provision of health care.
+Payment: Payment encompasses the various activities of health care providers to obtain payment or are reimbursed for their services and a health plan to obtain premiums, fulfill their coverage responsibilities, provide benefits under the plan, and obtain or provide reimbursement for the provision of health care.

-Health Care Operations: Health Care Operations is defined by DHHS as certain administrative, financial, legal and quality improvement activities of a covered entity that are necessary to run its business and to support the core functions of treatment and payment.
+Health Care Operations: DHHS defines Health Care Operations as certain administrative, financial, legal, and quality improvement activities of a covered entity that are necessary to run its business and support the core functions of treatment and payment.